BenHyatt/Administrative-Suite/README.md

 # Administrative-Suite
-This is a suite of applications for the Linux terminal aimed to help a system administrator.
-There are 2 applications.
-This program should work for all Debian distributions but the only one guarenteed to work is Raspbian.
+The JamesCorp Administrative Suite is a complete, feature-packed, premium suite of applications and tools for programmers and webmasters alike.
+The suite is designed for Debian.

-`sudo wget --quiet https://raw.githubusercontent.com/BenHyatt/Administrative-Suite/master/installer.sh && bash installer.sh`
+The suite's intuitive, one-line download couldn't be simpler.
+Just enter `sudo wget --quiet https://raw.githubusercontent.com/KoalaMuffin/Administrative-Suite/master/installer.sh && bash installer.sh` into your linux terminal, and the installer will launch before your eyes.
-to install.

-To view a list of commands, `bencorp manual`.
-You can then use `bencorp manual <INSERT COMMAND HERE>` to view a command/application specific manual.

-To uninstall type `bencorp uninstall`.
-To update type `bencorp update`.
+Your administrative suite comes with a manual, which you can access by typing `bencorp manual`.